Kadirkhayre/Kadirkhayre/README.md

 # Hi there, I'm Kadir Khayre! 👋
 Welcome to my GitHub profile!
-I’m Passionate about creating innovative solutions and transforming ideas into reality through code.
+I’m passionate about creating innovative solutions and transforming ideas into reality through code.

 ## About Me
 - 💻 Software Developer